 From van conversions to vintage camper renovations, insurance for a campervan is the first thing you need to get sorted.
+Check out our ultimate guide to converting your campervan for some more tips on van conversions.
 After all, you don’t want an accident, damage, loss or even theft to ruin your holiday dreams.

 Dreamy storage solutions

 Fixed beds are a popular choice in campervans, because they give you a really large storage space underneath.

 Whether you slide plastic tubs or wicker baskets under the frame or find a bed with built-in storage, it’s the perfect stowaway.

 Always army roll your clothes to save space and get them out easier without making a mess.

 Don’t ignore colour choices

 Scroll through Instagram or Pinterest for campervan ideas and you’ll soon be struck by a common theme – they all have a consistent colour motif.

 Lots of different colours can make a small space look too busy.
 Choosing a complementary palette with furniture and fittings to match is a great idea.

 Giving your camper the tonal treatment will open up the area, and give it a pared-back vibe.